bumbeishvili/bumbeishvili/README.md

 I do freelance data visualization work.
 You can check some of the projects on my personal website - [davidb.dev](https://davidb.dev)

-In case you have an advanced data visualization project to work on [contact me](https://davidb.dev/about) , I am always happy to hear about it.
+In case you have an advanced data visualization project [contact me](https://davidb.dev/about) , I am always happy to hear about it.

 You can also book data viz related [consultation session](https://www.fiverr.com/share/4XxG21) with me.